 As with any tooling, the first thing is to get the tools to your machine.
 Depending on your scenario, you can either use the native installers to install the SDK or use the installation shell script.

 The native installers are primarily meant for developer's machines.
 The SDK is distributed using each supported platform's native install mechanism, for instance DEB packages on Ubuntu or MSI bundles on Windows.
 These installers will install and set up the environment as needed for the user to use the SDK immediately after the install.
 However, they also require administrative privileges on the machine.
-You can view the installation instructions on the .NET Core getting started page.
+You can view the installation instructions on the .NET Core installation guide.

 Install scripts, on the other hand, do not require administrative privileges.
 However, they will also not install any prerequisites on the machine; you need to install all of the prerequisites manually.
 The scripts are meant mostly for setting up build servers or when you wish to install the tools without admin privileges (do note the prerequisites caveat above).
 You can find more information on the install script reference topic.
 If you are interested in how to set up SDK on your CI build server you can take a look at the SDK with CI servers document.